TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/ExtensionScanner.rst

 Introduction
 ============

-The extension scanner which has been introduced with TYPO3 Core version 9 as part of the system management (formerly "Install Tool") provides an interactive interface to scan extension code for usage of TYPO3 Core API which has been removed or deprecated.
+The extension scanner provides an interactive interface to scan extension code for usage of TYPO3 Core API which has been removed or deprecated.

 .. include:: /Images/AutomaticScreenshots/AdminTools/ExtensionScanner.rst.txt